MicroYY/VisualHull-1/README.md

 >total time: 2.845seconds

-# Contents of files and dictionarys
+# Contents of Files and Dictionarys

 1. VisualHull: Key source files, including final implementation of octree(octree.h), and the framework of the final program(main.cpp)